eigenvivek/xvr/README.md

 Usage: xvr [OPTIONS] COMMAND [ARGS]...

-  xvr is a PyTorch package for training, finetuning, and performing 2D/3D X-ray to CT/MR registration with pose regression models.
+  xvr is a PyTorch package for training, fine-tuning, and performing 2D/3D X-ray to CT/MR registration with pose regression models.

 Options:
+  --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
   train     Train a pose regression model from scratch.